Calculate the right macronutrient balance using our macro calculator below. Enter your age, gender, height, weight, and activity level to get started.

 687.9 ÷ 9 = 76 grams of fat

 Creating a caloric deficit with diet alone is one way to lose weight.
-However, combining this with increased physical activity has been found to improve weight loss compared with diet alone.
+However, combining this with increased physical activity has been found to improve and maintain weight loss compared with diet alone.

 For example, a 2018 study from the Journal of the American Medical Association found that individuals following either a healthy low-fat diet versus a healthy low-carbohydrate diet lost a similar amount of weight.